 Spring is right around the corner and so is termite season on the East Coast.
-March 11-17 is National Termite Awareness Week, so we’re focusing in on the locations in the eastern U.S. where termite activity is heaviest.
 We looked into where the majority of our termite complaints are coming from and created a list of the top five East Coast states for termite activity.

 The East Coast’s most common termite

 The most common termite on the East Coast is the eastern subterranean termite.
 It can be found in each of the five states on this list.
 These termites are very destructive to the kinds of wood from which buildings are often constructed, and therefore present a significant threat to homes and businesses in the East.
 They quickly consume the inner parts of the wood, weakening it while often going undetected.

 Identifying the eastern subterranean termite

 Eastern subterranean termite workers are only about ⅛” in length and have no wings.
 For the two years that they are alive (on average), they work 24/7.
 Because they are both blind and sterile, they serve no other purpose than to work.

 The soldier caste of this termite can be identified by their pinchers that extend from their flat, orange-colored heads.
 They use these pinchers, along with a sticky substance that they emit, to capture and crush their ant prey.
-The soldiers are often the first to be sighted when mud tubes or infected wood is opened, as they will rush out to protect the colony.
+The soldiers are often the first to be sighted when mud tubes or infested wood is opened, as they will rush out to protect the colony.

 Eastern subterranean termite swarmers are about three times the length of the workers when you include their wings.
 Swarmers are dark brown in color and are the reproductive termite group.
-They are the most commonly seen of all of all groups, primarily because they expose themselves to light, where soldiers and workers do not.
+They are the most commonly seen of all groups, primarily because they expose themselves to light, where soldiers and workers do not.
 The swarmers do not do any damage, but after finding a mate and discarding their wings, they do give birth to a colony of workers that can.

 The top 5 East Coast states for termite activity